elysiajs/documentation/docs/blog/integrate-trpc-with-elysia.md

 </script>

 <Blog
-    title="Integrate existing tRPC server to Bun with Elysia" src="/blog/integrate-trpc-with-elysia/elysia-trpc.webp"
+    title="Integrate tRPC server to Bun with Elysia" src="/blog/integrate-trpc-with-elysia/elysia-trpc.webp"
     alt="Logo of Elysia connect with a plus sign with tRPC" author="saltyaom"